 I don’t care how indispensable you think you are, or how much you tell yourself that you just can’t quit because how will they manage without you?
 Unless you are the managing director of the company (in which case you don’t need to quit you can swan off anytime you like anyway), you aren’t that important, everyone will move on and your workplace will keep chugging along just fine without you.

-There is no such thing as a job for life anymore, and it is perfectly acceptable to jump from job to job as it suits you.
+There is no such thing as a job for life or job loyalty anymore, and it is perfectly acceptable to jump from job to job as it suits you.
+Remember, if you died today they would be placing an ad first thing in the morning, so why should they hold any more importance on your priority list?
 You just have to make sure you spruce up your CV in the right way to make those gaps when you went travelling look acceptable to future employers (here’s a hint, leave out those full moon parties and endless weeks bumming around tropical islands and lazing in hammocks!)
 In fact if you do it right, there are many ways in which taking a career break or a gap year can actually help your career prospects.

 It may or may not be in the same company or position you have at the moment, but at the end of the day does that really matter?
 Jobs simply are not so scarce that once you have one you have to cling on to it for dear life!
 If you are a skilled professional, you will always be in demand.
 If you have a simple minimum wage self stacker job, there will always be other jobs.
 There are plenty of jobs out there regardless of what skills, training or qualifications you have, and you will find another one when you return.
 Trust me.
 In fact your gap year may change you enough that you want to pursue an entirely different career path altogether!